 Southeast Asia Cruises

 Expect five to seven night cruises out of Singapore or longer cruises out of Hong Kong with calls on places like Bangkok (Laem Chabang) and Ko Samui, Thailand, as well as Ho Chi Minh City (Saigon), Da Nang/Hue (Chan May), and Nha Trang in Vietnam.
 Longer voyages may add in an overnight in Bangkok, and/or calls to Phuket, Thailand and Halong Bay for Hanoi, Vietnam.
+Alternatively, cruises from Bangkok allow you to tack on a Southeast Asian cruise holiday with your Thai land adventure.

 Hong Kong is a good place to start your exploration of Asia because it blends thousands of years of Chinese history along with a century and a half of British colonial intervention.
 To this day it remains a free-zone marketplace within China so it’s interesting to visit this port and contrast it to China’s other big cities of Shanghai and Beijing.
 Hong Kong is a beautiful and cosmopolitan city where you can enjoy a pre/post cruise stay in new and ultra-posh high-rise hotels that have views of Victoria Harbour and the nightly laser lights and fireworks show.
 Make time to visit three distinct parts of the city: Kowloon with its famous outdoor markets, the touristy Tsim Sha Tsui sector, and Nathan’s Road for museums and shopping.
 Be sure to take a funicular to Victoria Peak for breathtaking views of the city.
 View cruises from Hong Kong.